 Subject Matter Expert – A current certificant may earn alternate credit for subject matter expertise provided to support a NAMSS committee or commission.
 Service hours will be verified by the administrative office in consultation with the committee chair.
 Paid subject matter experts are NOT eligible for credit.
 (NAMSS approved)

-- Teaching/Speaking – Credit will be granted for development/delivery of a presentation at NAMSS-Accredited programs at the rate of 2 credits per hour.
-(NAMSS approved)
+- Teaching/Speaking – Credit will be granted for development/delivery of a presentation at NAMSS-Accredited programs at the rate of two (2) credits per hour (NAMSS-approved).

-- Volunteer Service – Credit will be granted for volunteer service at the rate of 2 credits per elected/appointed board or standing committee position on the NAMSS national level and 1 credit per elected/appointed board or standing committee position on the state level per year.
-(NAMSS approved)
+- Volunteer Service – Credit will be granted for volunteer service at the rate of two (2) credits per elected/appointed board or standing committee position on the NAMSS national level and 1 credit per elected/appointed board or standing committee position on the state level per year (NAMSS-approved).

 - College/University Courses – Credit will be granted for successful completion of a college or university course in the medical services industry topic area or teaching college/university course in the medical services industry topic area.
 One course may be used per recertification cycle.
 A three-credit course is equivalent to 12 continuing education credits.